anthonyh1111/ECE196-Tutorial-DSP/README.md

 2. Ensure all connections are secure.

-3. Power the ESP32 via USB.
+3. Power the ESP32 via USB and check all corresponding LED functionalities.

 ---